aashishxetri5/C-Practise/README.md

 # C-Practise
-This repository will have all projects that I made while leaning C.
+This repository will have all projects that I made while learning C.